daltonjorge/gploy/README.markdown

+This is version 0.1.4, it has small change in the code, removing some duplication.
+Also a new method for logs, and other functionality that is now the only gem wheel task migration database when necessary.

 ## Introduction

 This is a simple RubyGems to configure your Rails Project for deployment using git push, this gem only make a series of configurations in your local project and to in your web server.
 This gem consider what you are using locaweb to host your project and using git obviously.